rezoleo/renater/README.md

   3. Run `ruby renater.rb`.
   4. Enter date as provided in the report, and the destination IP.

+If you want to debug the script (display more info, basically), just `export DEBUG_RENATER='true'` before running it.

 ## Author
 Thomas 'Nymous' Gaudin